Dr Brendan Lawson

 Research groups and centres

 Brendan Lawson was awarded his PhD from the University of Leeds in 2020.
-He began working as a University Teacher at Loughborough University in Februaray 2021 and became a Lecturer in Communication and Media in August 2023.
-His research focuses on the communication of numbers by politicians, journalists and experts, with a particularly emphasis on COVID-19.
+He began working as a University Teacher at Loughborough University in February 2021 and became a Lecturer in Communication and Media in August 2023.
+His research focuses on the how quantitative information is engaged with, trusted, and influences behaviour, opinion and societal change.

 2023